-Let’s have a look together, and while we’re at it, I will share with you some tips I’ve gathered in the past years.
+Let’s have a look at my bag together, and while we’re at it, I will share with you some tips I’ve gathered in the past years as a Service Designer.

 You will need LOTS of them.
 As a Service Designer, your job is to encourage your audience to get out of their comfort zone, think different.
 This can be done by standing-up, writing on walls, building and testing paper prototypes.
 The process of making impactful digital experiences is a little messy at the beginning, but the more you doodle, draw and create, the more you and your team will be able to imagine your target end-state.

 Pro-tip: Throughout all the workshops I’ve facilitated, many different markers have ended up in my bag.
 But one thing to avoid at all costs : permanent markers.
 People will use them to write on the whiteboard.
 And unless you want to spend hours cleaning them with white-spirit, you do not want that to happen.

 Take it from me: They are a powerful tool to make the workshop more dynamic.
 And help engage even the most reluctant members of a group.
 They help you facilitate and focus your audience to articulate their ideas into simple words, for everyone to understand.